Sleep 101

 Introduction

-Sleep is a natural, recurring state of altered consciousness that is fundamental to human health and well-being.
-During sleep, our bodies undergo a series of complex biological processes that are essential for physical restoration, cognitive function, and emotional regulation.
+Sleep is a natural, recurring state of altered consciousness that is fundamental to human health.
+During sleep, our bodies undergo complex biological processes essential for physical restoration, cognitive function, and emotional regulation.
 Far from being a passive state of rest, sleep is an active period where our brains and bodies perform critical maintenance and optimization tasks.

 The importance of sleep has been recognized throughout human history, but our understanding of its mechanisms and benefits has expanded dramatically in recent years.
 Modern sleep research has revealed that this seemingly simple act of closing our eyes and drifting off has profound implications for nearly every aspect of our health, from cellular repair to psychological well-being.

 Sleep is characterized by cycles of distinct stages, each serving specific functions.
 These stages include Non-Rapid Eye Movement (NREM) sleep, which is further divided into three stages, and Rapid Eye Movement (REM) sleep.
-Each complete sleep cycle typically lasts about 90-110 minutes and repeats throughout the night (Patel et al., 2024).
+Each complete sleep cycle typically lasts about 90-110 minutes and repeats throughout the night.1

 Sleep is a state where the brain and body engage in essential processes vital for health and longevity.